 The Ruffed Grouse (Bonasa umbellus) is a medium-sized forest-dwelling bird that ranges from the Appalachian Mountains across Canada to Alaska.
 Ruffed Grouse are the most widely distributed resident game bird in North America.
 They can be found in all of the Canadian Provinces and in 38 states.
 The Ruffed Grouse is non-migratory, and it is the only species in its genus.
 Sometimes the Ruffed Grouse is referred to as a “partridge”, especially where I hunt in Northern Minnesota, but this is incorrect.
 There’s no relation to the partridge., but, as culture guides language, the term has stuck.

-Grouse populations tend to follow a 10-year boom and bust population cycle, but this cycle doesn’t seem to correlate strongly to my success in the woods.
+Grouse populations tend to follow a 10-year boom and bust population cycle, but this cycle doesn’t seem to correlate strongly with my success in the woods.
 Regardless of the drumming counts, (how the wildlife agencies measure grouse population) I will be in the grouse woods each fall.

 Ruffed Grouse for Adult-Onset Hunters